obchain/obchain/README.md

 - Implemented routing and state management using React Router and Redux for scalable and maintainable applications.
 - Optimized performance for Dapps, ensuring smooth user experiences even under high transaction loads.

-## Let's Connect!
-I'm passionate about blockchain technology and building innovative solutions.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/nikhil-bajaj31/) for further discussions!

 <!--
 **obpool/obpool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.